The Washington Post: Jeff Bezos era (since 2013)

 Later that month, the paper ran a story allegedly exposing a connection between incoming editor Robert Winnett and John Ford, a man who "admitted to an extensive career using deception and illegal means to obtain confidential information."
 Winnett withdrew from the position shortly thereafter.

-In January 2025, the Post announced it will layoff 4% of its staff, less than 100 people.
+In January 2025, the Post announced it will lay off 4% of its staff, less than 100 people.
 Newsroom employees will not be affected.